rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 * IPI or UPI AWS installation of OCP 4.x
 * Two or more workers deployed and running within our OCP cluster
 * Cluster admin role access
 * AWS CLI configured with access to AWS account
 * Access to AWS Console (optional)

 ## Default IngressController in OCP4

 In the OCP 3.x version, the router sharding was implemented with patching directly the routers with the "oc adm router" commands for create/manage the routers and their labels, to apply the namespace and route selectors.
 For more information, check the [OCP3.11 Route Sharding](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html#router-sharding) official documentation.

-But in OCP 4.x, the rules of the games changed: the OCP Routers (and other elements including LBs, DNS entries, etc) are managed by the [Openshift Ingress Operator](https://github.com/openshift/cluster-ingress-operator).
+But in OCP 4.x, the rules of the game changed: the OCP Routers (and other elements including LBs, DNS entries, etc) are managed by the [Openshift Ingress Operator](https://github.com/openshift/cluster-ingress-operator).

 Ingress Operator is an OpenShift component which enables external access to cluster services by configuring Ingress Controllers, which route traffic as specified by OpenShift Route and Kubernetes Ingress resources.
 Furthermore, the Ingress Operator implements the OpenShift ingresscontroller API.

 Into every new OCP4 cluster, the ingresscontroller "default" is deployed into the openshift-ingress-operator namespace: